 Yes!
 Tiger trout is not only physically appealing, but they also taste delicious.
 In addition, these hybrids are often caught on light tackle, which is usually a pleasant surprise because they are so rare.
 You can prepare them like any other trout, but the preferred method is to pan-fry them.
 When cooking these tasty fish, use very little oil or butter.
 Season with a dash of wine vinegar or fresh lemon juice, salt, and pepper.
 Their flavor is so delectable that too many ingredients will spoil this fish.

-What Biggest Recorded Tiger Trout Ever Caught?
+What is the Biggest Recorded Tiger Trout Ever Caught?

-The biggest tiger trout on record measured 44 inches long and weighed over 31 pounds!
+The biggest tiger trout on record measured 44 inches long and weighed over 31 pounds.
 This beast of a fish was caught at Monroe Park Pond in Covington, Kentucky, by an angler named Doug Westmoreland in January 1998.
 While his achievement was legendary, Doug did not keep his prize; instead, he donated to a local fishing club.

 Sources